 Bottom Line Buyers (BLBs), those who continuously pay for the cheapest labor and materials, will be continuously disappointed.
 Sometimes BLBs don’t even look at what the estimate entails.
 What the contractor promises to do along with the quality of the products that’ll be used and the level of detail the contractor puts into the estimate could result in shocking differences between quotes.
 Place the estimates side by side, and it could be a case of comparing apples to oranges.
 A BLB would never notice, because they’re all about the bottom line.

 A classic area where a BLB will get burned is having work done by the large big box chain stores.
 They shop there for a new carpet, hardwood floor or even a complete kitchen.
 It’s actually this whole circle of BLB life.
 The homeowner shops at the big box store because it’s the cheapest way to go.
 The big box store, in turn, hires out the sub-contractor who’ll do the work…wait for it…wait for it…the cheapest!
 The sub (as they say in the biz) will cut corners wherever possible to get the job done fast and cheap.
 Fast-forward to the unhappy homeowner dealing with the problems that begin to crop up shortly after the check clears.
 I realize that there is a segment of us who needs to do things this way because they just don’t have the money to spend.
 A few thoughts on that would be to scale back the size of the project, break up the project into phases, or hold off until you’re able to save up enough cash.
-I understand that in this day of credit it’s a foreign concept to actually accumulate the money before spending, but perhaps the recession has taught us to save before we spend.
-Being the jaded realist, however, I think once things turn around economically we’ll go right back to our old spending habits.
+I understand that in this day of credit it’s a foreign concept to actually accumulate the money before spending, but perhaps the most recent recession has taught us to save before we spend.
+Being the jaded realist, however, I think as things slowly turned around economically, many went right back to our old spending habits.
 The vision of Wilma and Betty dashing out the door hollering, “Charge it!” is now playing on a loop in my head.

 When planning for a project, no matter how big or small, do your homework.
 Investigate the companies from which you’re getting estimates.
 Check to make sure they have the proper insurance.
 Ask for proof of insurance, and have that proof mailed to you directly from the insurance company.
 Don’t just take the contractor’s word for it, even if he shows you his copy of “proof”.
 That could be an old policy that expired (or was cancelled) some time ago.
 Ask for references, and call those references!
 Follow up on them.
 Finally, trust your gut.
 Is that smile on his face a little too bright?
 Does he come across as a little too slick?
 If you feel any pressure, just walk away.
 You’ll be glad you did…trust me.